-Bachelor of Science
+Bachelor of Science in Physics

 The bachelor of science (B.S.) in physics program at Wayne State gives students a deep foundation of knowledge and problem-solving ability on which they can build a variety of careers.

 Many of our physics students are oriented toward basic/general or applied research, but others have pursued careers in teaching, medicine, and engineering.
-Physics majors benefit from a wide range of opportunities to become involved with the vigorous research programs in the department; they also benefit from the many interdisciplinary academic programs made possible at Wayne State University.
+Physics majors benefit from a wide range of opportunities to become involved with the vigorous research programs in the department; they also benefit from the many interdisciplinary academic programs available at Wayne State University.